Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "I am not absentminded.
-It is the presence of mind that makes me unaware of everything else."
+> "You purchase pain with all that joy can give and die of nothing but a rage to live."
-> — **Gilbert Chesterton**
+> — **Alexander Pope**

 ---